reshufflehq/reshuffle/README.md

 const slackConnector = new SlackConnector(app, slackConnectionOptions, 'connectors/Slack');

 httpConnector.on({'method':'GET','path':'/test'}, (event, app) => {
-  event.getConnector('connectors/Slack')
+  app.getConnector('connectors/Slack')
     .send('Somebody triggered this event!', '#reports');
 })

 app.start();
 ```
 Connector objects expose the API and Events that the external connector (connecting to anything from a DB to an ERP) provides.
-You can specify a connector id by providing an identifier in the connector constructor, and then access that connector using the `event.getConnector(connectorId)` method.
+You can specify a connector id by providing an identifier in the connector constructor, and then access that connector using the `app.getConnector(connectorId)` method.

 You noticed in the code sample above important information on how to connect to the 3rd party system (Slack in this case).
 Connectors are a way to separate the connection configuration from your code, configure a connection to a connector once and use it anywhere.